iiLaurens/blog/content/2016/korean-audio-scraping-for-anki.md

 You clearly see the code and think, should I really run this and set this all up?
 No, I understand completely as true programmers are inherently lazy (hence they let programs do their work).
 I have simply uploaded a fresh copy of the original deck as stated above, on which my script did all the heavy lifting.
 You can simply [download it here]({filename}/files/Korean vocabulary by Evita and Laurens.apkg).
-I hope this helps you!
+I hope this extended deck helps you as much as it did for me!

 ### The python script
 ```python